bhdouglass/clickable/README.md

   "dir": "./path/to/build/dir/ [Required]",
-  "kill": "Name of the process to kill (useful for killing the running app, then relaunching it) [Optional]", "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]" }
+  "kill": "Name of the process to kill (useful for killing the running app, then relaunching it) [Optional]", "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]", "default": "A list of space separated sub-commands to run when no sub-commands are specified" }
 ```

-3) From the root directory of your project you have the following commands available:
+3) From the root directory of your project you have the following sub-commands available:

 * `clickable kill` - Kills a running process (specified by the config).
 Using this you can relaunch your app.
 * `clickable clean` - Cleans out the build dir